 There's one special little ingredient that makes all those baked goods and desserts oh so yummy: vanilla extract!
-But what do you do when your supply's run dry and you've got days until your next grocery run?
+But what do you do when your supply has run dry and you've got days until your next grocery run?
 Don't you worry!
-We've got the hookup on substitutes you can swap in, plus a recipe for how to make your own vanilla extract!
+We've got your hookup on tons of vanilla extract substitute options!

 We've never met a dessert we didn't like.
 It's like love in the form of food.
 One common ingredient that's so often a fragrant and flavorful part of those recipes is amazing vanilla extract.
 It's oh so delicious.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Because recipes so often sing the praises of (and call for) vanilla extract, there may be days where you just don't have it on hand.
 Don't let that stop you from mixing up a delicious dessert.
 Try out a handy vanilla extract substitute instead — we've got seven options!
 Or go the extra mile and make your own vanilla extract using our alcohol-free recipe.

 Did you know 80% of the world's vanilla is harvested in Madagascar from the pod of a tropical orchid?
 And since SO much of the world's vanilla crop comes from one place, it can become an issue if there is a major weather event like a monsoon.
 Crops being ruined = less vanilla which costs MORE to buy!

 If you've been a fan of our sister site Fun Cheap or Free for ANY amount of time, then you know that we advocate shopping for groceries only once per week.

 So, what do you do if your vanilla supply has utterly depleted and you want to avoid a trip to the store?
 Keep reading for our handy list of substitute options for the days when you just don't have any on hand.